Thomas-Walker-Lynch/DA2X/doc/context.md

 It might be better to break out the various messages instead of having one context that holds all the local messages, although the one context is simpler to memory manage.
-Also, note we could put the arguments into the conveyances context instead of handling them separately.
-If so, then the context would have to be created before the `convey` call so that the caller can copy the arguments in.
+Also, note we could put the arguments into the sequences context instead of handling them separately.
+If so, then the context would have to be created before the `continue` call so that the caller can copy the arguments in.

 This example looks like a nice generic statement of the problem.
 It looks like we can